Inklingo

 adjectiveB1informal

-Use 'drogado' when describing someone who is clearly under the influence of drugs, often in a context where their impaired state is relevant to a situation, like a police report or a serious observation.
+Use 'drogado' when referring to someone who is under the influence of drugs, especially in a context where their impairment is noticeable or relevant to a situation.

 A simple illustration of a person sitting down, looking dazed and confused, with soft, swirling, colorful lines floating gently around their head, symbolizing being under the influence of drugs.